 Data Acquisition

 Gridded 0.05 degree by 0.05 degree daily Advanced Very High Resolution Radiometer (AVHRR) Surface Reflectance of Normalized Difference Vegetation Index (NDVI) data derived from the NOAA Climate Data Record (CDR) were gathered for the study regions from June 1981 to December 2015.
-The data is from seven different NOAA polar orbiting satellites, NOAA-7, -9, -11, -14, -16,-17, and -18.
+The data are from seven different NOAA polar orbiting satellites, NOAA-7, -9, -11, -14, -16,-17, and -18.

-Moderate Resolution Imaging Spectroradiometer (MODIS) obtained near real-time from NASA’s Terra satellite holds a spatial resolution of 1km and gathers data in 16-day intervals.
+Moderate Resolution Imaging Spectroradiometer (MODIS) near real-time data from NASA’s Terra satellite, holds a spatial resolution of 1km, and gathers data in 16-day intervals.
 NDVI data from this source was acquired for the study regions from 2000 to 2016.